 Both men and women experience chest pain if suffering a heart attack.
 It could be felt as a numbing sensation, heaviness or as a sense of impending doom.

-If you break into a sweat without any reason, you could be suffering from a heart disease.
+If you break into a sweat without any reason, you could be suffering from heart disease.
 Call the ambulance immediately.
 Don’t attempt to drive yourself to the hospital.

 Another sign of cardiac trouble found more in women is disturbed sleep.
 Sleeping too much or too less or too many breaks in sleep are not good for your heart’s health.